Vijayalakshmi3105/assignment2-Sankati22/README.md

 # assignment2-Sankati
 # Sankati Vijaya lakshmi
 ###### My favorite team sport is kabaddi
-I like kabaddi because of team coordination <br> Moreover kabaddi makes physically and mentally strong <br>
+I like kabaddi because of team coordination <br> Moreover kabaddi makes physically and mentally strong.
 ***Kabaddi*** is a one of the **National** sport